 Napoleon Bonaparte sought the alliance of Charles IV, the king of Spain.
 This was thought to be an act to take over Portugal with the help of Spanish army.
 Charles IV allowed the French army to pass through the country, which was the worst mistake he could possibly do.
 Napoleon, whose real intention was to occupy Spain, ordered to conquer the country with the French troops that were already in the Spanish lands.
 Charles IV abdicated due to pressure and the French tried to take out members of the Royal Family of Spain.
 This act was not pleasing for the people who rebelled against the French on the second of May 1808.

 Civilians who were not properly armed came to the streets of Madrid and protested against the presence of French in their country.
 The protest turned to a fight as the French general moved troops against the protestors.
 A huge battle is fought near Peurta de Toledo and Puerta del Sol.
 Unfortunately, the French army proved too much for the protestors who were killed in large numbers.
-The presence of Francisco Goya during this rebellion is known with clarity but he was the one to request the subject as commemoration for the people who gave their lives for the country.
+The presence of Francisco Goya during this rebellion is not known with clarity but he was the one to request the subject as commemoration for the people who gave their lives for the country.
 Thus The Second of May 1808 and The Third of May 1808 were created by Goya in a matter of months.

 The painting was commissioned by the Spanish Government after the French army is completely removed from the country in the year 1814.
 Francisco Goya complete both the paintings within months but the depiction of people with normal tools as weapons displeased everyone.
 As a result, they were not given importance for many years.
 After many years, analysts recognized the contemporary greatness of the works and they gained popularity.